Call-for-Code-for-Racial-Justice/Legit-Info/README.md

 directly to those people, or to allow those elected officials to easily see the collection of opinions directly from the website.

+5. **Other locations and languages:**

+The solution is focused on United States and the English language.
+The MVP focused on just Arizona and Ohio.
+However, the location hierarchy does accomodate different governmental structures, and the Impact, Location, Title and Summary all support UTF-8 character set to allow for international characters.
+This solution could be modified to handle other locations, evaluating alternatives to Legiscan.com, and finding other public sources of information for the particular country or language.

 ## Getting started